canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ### Enable trust on deployed charms

-Some charms in Charmed Kubeflow 1.6 require `trust` to be enabled before upgrade.
+Because of changes in the charm code, some charms in Charmed Kubeflow 1.6 have to be trusted by juju before the upgrade.

+**WARNING: Please note that if you do not execute `juju trust` for these charms, you may encounter authorization errors.
+If that is the case, please refer to the Troubleshooting guide.**

 ```python